 RTO is the affordable amount of downtime permissible between an outage and the return to functionality.
-This metric will suggest the type of equipment backups, their class, and the speed of your connection to those backups.
+This metric will suggest the type of equipment backups, their class, and the speed of your network connectivity to those backups.

 Naturally, the smaller you need those numbers to be, the more that it will cost.
-If you go full active-active, maintaining far more equipment and capacity than you need at all times in order to be fully prepared for an outage, you’re not just paying for that availability and that hardware, you’re also paying for duplicate licensing for all those machines as well.
+If you go with a full active-active data center, maintaining far more equipment and capacity than you need at all times in order to be fully prepared for an outage, you’re not just paying for that high availability and hardware, you’re also paying for duplicate licensing for all those machines as well.
 The numbers add up.